Everything has come so fast - Alcaraz

 New US Open champion Carlos Alcaraz says everything has come "so fast" after he won his first major title in New York and became the youngest men's world number one in history.

-Spain's Alcaraz, 19, achieved both feats after a four-set win over Norway's Casper Ruud on Sunday.
+Spain's Alcaraz, 19, achieved both feats with a four-set win over Norway's Casper Ruud on Sunday.

 "It's crazy for me.
 I never thought I was going to achieve something like this at 19 years old," he said.